-A 55-year-old Malaysian tourist has drowned while he was swimming at a beach in Pattaya, Chon Buri province.
-Attempts by other beachgoers to save the man’s life remained unsuccessful – he died before rescuers arrived on the scene.
+A 55-year-old Malaysian tourist drowned while he was swimming at a beach in Pattaya, Chon Buri province.
+Attempts by other beachgoers to save the man’s life were unsuccessful: he died before rescuers arrived.

-The report about a drowning incident involving a foreigner reached Pattaya City Police Station at about 17:00 late Monday afternoon.
-Investigator Pol Lt Chanan Gesonbua, who was put in charge of the case, confirmed the information and said that the swimming accident took place at Naklua Beach in front of Basaya Beach Hotel & Resort about 330 metres south of Central Festival Pattaya Beach department store.
+The report about a drowning incident involving a foreigner reached Pattaya City Police Station at about 17:00 late on Monday afternoon.
+Investigator Pol Lt Chanan Gesonbua, in charge of the case, confirmed that the location of the accidental death took place at Naklua Beach in front of the Basaya Beach Hotel & Resort located 330 metres south of Central Festival Pattaya Beach department store.

-When officers and rescue volunteers of the Sawang Boriboon Foundation arrived on the beach, the man, who police later identified as Mohd Zaki Bin Abdul Hamid, had already been pulled out of the sea and was lying unconscious on the sand where tourists had started administering first aid.
-According to police, Mr Hamid was wearing a black t-shirt and black trousers at the time of his death.
+When officers and rescue volunteers of the Sawang Boriboon Foundation arrived on the scene, the victim, whom police later identified as Mohd Zaki Bin Abdul Hamid, had been pulled out of the sea and was lying unconscious on the beach.
+Other tourists had started administering first aid.
+Police report that Mr Hamid was wearing a black T-shirt and black trousers at the time of his death.

-With the support of other beachgoers, the eyewitness, whose name police did not reveal, managed to pull the unconscious Mr Hamid out of the water.
+With the support of other beachgoers, one eyewitness, whose name police did not reveal, managed to pull Mr Hamid out of the water.
 However, it was too late.
-His exanimate body lay on the beach.
-Despite administering CPR, Mr Hamid died before rescue workers could bring him to the hospital.
+His exanimate body lay on the beach until the authorities arrived and took it to Pattaya Memorial Hospital.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us.
 Please understand that we will not remove an entire article or the name of the person.